 Agricultural products in an airborne, powdered form (such as whey, rice, flour, and sugar) may just need a spark to turn into an explosion.
 If an organization wants to minimize the threat of combustion in their businesses and they handle materials that fall into the above categories, they need to actively manage these substances and develop a comprehensive plan to ensure industrial dust in the workplace is safely mitigated.

-If you want to know more about how you can protect your people from the effects of combustible dust with clean air equipment, contact us today.
+If you want to know more about how you can protect your people from the effects of combustible dust with clean air equipment and air filtration units, contact us today.
 Our goal is to design and manufacture DualDraw downdraft booths, downdraft tables and dust extraction equipment to help make workplaces safer, and we can work together to make it happen.